JiashenWangg/College_Database_Vixen/README.md

 ## Overview

 This project creates a comprehensive PostgreSQL database for tracking college and university data across the United States.
 The database is designed to help **prospective students and their families** make informed decisions about college selection, as well as assist **admissions professionals** in understanding institutional trends and benchmarking against peer institutions.
+We also update the IPEDS table whenever it is ran again and the AccredAgency will take the most recent values.

 ## Database Purpose